Hydrogen Peroxide Sterilization

 Safety for the patient – Hydrogen peroxide sterilizers must follow ISO guidelines to ensure there are no toxic residues remaining on the devices that would be of concern for patients.

 Safety for devices – Hydrogen peroxide is known for excellent material compatibility with a wide variety of materials.
-Hydrogen peroxide sterilization is replacing ethylene oxide (EO) as the main low temperature sterilization solution due to turnaround time and device compatibility.

 Safety for staff – One of the most important safety aspects of gaseous sterilization is the assurance that the sterilizer is safe for the Sterile Processing Department staff.
 The Occupational Safety and Health Administration (OSHA) in the United States and other regulatory bodies for other countries have developed strict guidelines for hydrogen peroxide exposures.
 OSHA's Permissible Exposure Limit (PEL) for hydrogen peroxide exposure is 1ppm over an 8-hour Time Weighted Average (TWA).2 All VHP sterilizers must adhere to these guidelines as well as the OEM's Instructions for Use (IFU) to ensure the safety of the operator and SPD personnel.